This National Walking Month, we explore the benefits of netwalking and how fresh air can bring a fresh perspective to your business

 What are the benefits of netwalking?

-One thing we’ve probably all suffered from during the past year is Zoom Fatigue – yes, it has a name!
-Spending so much time behind our screens at home can lead to burn-out and a feeling of disconnection from our colleagues.
+One thing we’ve probably all suffered from during the past few years is Zoom Fatigue.
+Spending so much time behind our screens can lead to burn-out and a feeling of disconnection from our colleagues.
 When chatting to work friends, you realise how many of us don’t actually venture outside at all during the working day.

 Inc. says “The average worker sits for about 9.5 hours a day – which is 2 hours more per day than sleep” – a shocking statistic!